Visiting Distant Neighbors in Graph Convolutional Networks

 \section{An Experiment in Semi-Supervised Node Classification}

-Now that we have a propagation rule for this expanded model, in order to compare the results with the first-neighborhood model, we turn to the problem of semi-supervised classification of nodes in a graph, where we only have known labels for a tiny portion of the nodes and we want to classify other nodes.
+Now that we have a propagation rule for this expanded model, in order to compare the results with the first-neighborhood model, we turn back to the problem of classifying the nodes in a graph, where we only have known labels for a tiny portion of the nodes and we want to classify other nodes.
 We will be using graph-structured datasets from citation networks of different sizes.
 The objective is to classify graph nodes into different classes by learning from only a few labeled nodes.
-The claim is that the information from node features, combined with the information from the adjacency matrix of the graph can result in a better representation learning for this task.
+The claim is that the information from node features, combined with the information from the structure of the graph can result in a better representation learning to be used for this task.